mnapoli/mnapoli.fr/source/_posts/2013-12-29-from-containerinterface-to-world-domination.md

 And given containers are used both ways (set entries & read entries), and that only the "reading" part needs standardization for interoperability (as meant by the previous section), that allows a lot of liberty on the "set entries" part.

 For example, Symfony's container uses a YAML file to define services, whereas it's plain PHP for Zend Framework's container.
 PHP-DI allows configuration files, but also proposes autowiring and annotations.
 So there's choice.

-You could also write your own specialized container if you wanted to.

 ### Portable configurations